iresil/NeuralNet/README.md

 - $`b`$: Bias vector of shape `[output_dim]` (learnable parameter, updated during training)

 ### Activation Layer
+Because executing multiple linear transformations one after the other would just lead to a different linear transformation, applying activation functions is necessary, to introduce nonlinearity to the neural network.
+This helps the neural network identify and represent complex patterns or relationships in the data.

-An activation layer applies an activation function to each of the linear layer's outputs, to introduce nonlinearity to the model.
+The activation layer is a software abstraction that wraps an activation function so that it can be easily defined as part of the model graph.
 It can be used as either a **hidden** layer or the **output** layer and technically it can follow any type of layer that produces a tensor
 (for example, it can be used after convolutional layers).

 Activation functions can either be applied element-wise (i.e. pointwise) or vector-level:
 - **element-wise**: Each output only depends on its own input, and so ensures no interaction between elements.
 This is the default choice for _most_ hidden layers.
-- **vector-level**: Each output also depends on the whole vector, may enforce constraints or introduce competition or cooperation between elements.
+- **vector-level**: Each output also depends on the whole vector, and may enforce constraints or introduce competition and cooperation between elements.
   Can be used for probabilities, rankings or normalized weights.

 Some of the most common activation functions are the following: